Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

-The blackberry lily (Belamcamda chinensis) is a stunning flower that is native to China, Japan, Russia, and Korea.
-We gardeners in the United States are lucky that they have managed to find their way into many gardens across parts of North America.
+The blackberry lily (Belamcamda chinensis) is a stunning flower that's native to China, Japan, Russia, and Korea.
+Gardeners in the United States are lucky that they have managed to find their way into many gardens across parts of North America.
 Across many of the northeastern states, they can be found growing wild along roadsides and in pastures.

 The two-inch-wide, six-petaled, orange flowers with crimson red speckles appear on the stems, although the flowers will only last for one day.
 Then they will dry into a tight spiral and fall as pods (pear-shaped seed capsules that fade from green to tan) appear and eventually open to reveal the round, shiny black seeds.
 The arrangement of the seeds in clusters gave rise to the common name (since they look very much like ripe blackberries).